cw25/i_dont_know_experiment/README.md

 **A:** I was able to show that the presence of the statistics did indeed have a significant effect on people's tendency to answer IDK.
 Using a conservative estimation strategy, people answered IDK 2 - 3.5 fewer times when presented with the summary stats (p < 0.001).

 If you'd like to read the technical write-up with all the R code and statistical nerdery, you can find it here: https://github.com/cw25/i_dont_know_experiment/blob/master/final/final.pdf

+If you want to read the slightly less nerdy version, with all the gory details about the experimental design, etc., you can find it here: https://github.com/cw25/i_dont_know_experiment/blob/master/final/Final%20Paper.pdf

 -